evanbechtol/blog-posts/NodeJS/Service-based Architecture.md

 After reading this article, you'll be able:
   1) Create an intuitive and clean project structure
-  2) Properly document your code with the intention to improve usability and readability
-  3) Understand the difference between concepts; controllers, loaders, services
+  2) Understand the difference between concepts; controllers, loaders, services
-  4) Create clean unit tests for your business logic
+  3) Create clean unit tests for your business logic

 ## Table of contents